The Top Bassists of All Time

 Despite this fact, the bass is probably the most critical instrument in the entire band.
 It is very rare to find a performing band who does not have a bass guitar player.

-The bass has a duel role in music, acting as a rhythm instrument but also helping with the chord structure of the band.
-This means that each member of the band needs to pay close attention to what the bassist is doing, otherwise everything falls apart.
+The bass has a dual role in music, acting as a rhythm instrument but also helping with the chord structure of the band.
+This means that each member of the band needs to pay close attention to what the bassist is doing.
+Otherwise, everything falls apart.

 From amazing techniques to the best bass guitar riffs, there are countless memorable bassists throughout the years.
 Today, we have compiled a list of the 15 Best Bass Guitarists of All Time.

 1. Paul McCartney